Sweet Honey in the Rock: Instrument players

+10th anniversary reunion concert

+In 1983, Bernice Johnson Reagon decided to celebrate Sweet Honey in the Rock's 10th anniversary with a reunion concert, with all (at the time) 19 members of Sweet Honey in the Rock.
+The three-day concert took place at Gallaudet College Auditorium from November 18 through 20, 1983.
+Only four members could not attend: Mie Fredericks was unlocated, Ingrid Ellis was killed by her husband in May 1981, Patricia Johnson McQueen was close to giving birth to her child and therefore could not travel, and Laura Sharp was also unlocated, but all the other 15 members came to the reunion concert.
+Two former founding members, Louise Robinson and Carol Lynn Maillard, were there, as well as former Sweet Honey in the Rock's piano player Dianaruthe Wharton, former singers Rosie Lee Hooks, Ayodele Harrington, Tia Juana Starks, Tulani Jordan Kinard, Helena Coleman, and Geraldine Hardin.
+The current members of Sweet Honey in the Rock at the time, Bernice Johnson Reagon, Evelyn Maria Harris, Yasmeen Betty Williams, Ysaye Maria Barnwell, Shirley Childress Johnson Saxton, and Aisha Kahlil were there as well.

 "Are We a Nation?"

 On June 22, 2010, the group released the song "Are We a Nation?", their response to Arizona's controversial immigration law, SB-1070.
 An official music video of the song was released online on July 2, 2010.
 Directed by James Lester, the video was shot in New York City at Tainted Blue Recording Studio during a live recording session of the song.
 Amanda Navarro researched and provided the video's archival images and Russel Soder was the cinematographer.
 Ramon Hervey II served as the project's executive producer.
 The band donated a portion of the proceeds from the sales of "Are We a Nation?" to the Center for Community Change, an organization founded in 1968 to honor the life of Robert F. Kennedy.
 Sweet Honey in the Rock also joined The Sound Strike, boycotting performances within Arizona in protest of the law.